 Everything old is new again, right?
 Well, maybe not, but repurposing is all the rage on HGTV.
 So, repurpose the old stuff and call it new again?

-Sites such as Decluttr and Swap.com make thrifting as cool as Macklemore hoped with refurbished iPhones for as little as $178 and games for PlayStation 4 for as little as $10 – and all without popping tags on some old guy’s boxers and swatting away moths.
+Sites such as Decluttr, Swap.com and eBay and stores like Buffalo Exchange make thrifting as cool as Macklemore hoped with refurbished iPhones for as little as $178 and games for PlayStation 4 for as little as $10 – and all without popping tags on some old guy’s boxers and swatting away moths.

 3. Spy shop